Where is the Wall of Love?

 Wall of Love – Mur des Je t’aime is a mural located in Square Jehan Rictus.

-You'll find this tiny public garden next to Place des Abbesses.
+You’ll find this tiny public garden by Place des Abbesses.

 The Square Jehan Rictus was landscaped in 1936 on the site of the old town hall of the Commune of Montmartre, which stood there from 1837 to 1882.

 It pays tribute to Gabriel Randon de Saint-Amand (1867-1933), aka Jehan Rictus.

 The poems and songs he wrote in the populous French language of the time brought him fame.

 Jehan Rictus lived at the same time than Paul Gaugin and many other famous artists; he has also left his print in the old village.

 The garden was re-landscaped in 1994 and now includes a large selection of shrubs and trees species; it spreads over 2000m2.